-Scrolling through our Instagram feeds makes this hard to deny.
+Scrolling through our Instagram feeds makes it hard to deny that we’re all fools for IG-worthy destinations.
 Our smartphones practically live in our palms, eagerly waiting for us to snap a shot.
-We love destination hopping, because social media has shown us how big a world there is to explore!
+We love destination hopping, because social media has shown us how big a world there is to explore.
 It’s not surprising that we want to see as many destinations as we can.

-Perhaps, the ultimate dream of a millennial traveller is getting to travel to a multitude of IG-worthy destinations in a day.
+Perhaps, the ultimate dream of the modern traveller is getting to travel to a multitude of IG-worthy destinations in a day.
 What if we told you that this dream could come true?